A Survey on Safe Multi-Modal Learning System: Monitoring-Anomaly Detection

-\underline{\textsl{Adding high-quality anomaly description.}} Most existing MAD methods only provide anomaly scores and require manual threshold to differentiate between normal and abnormal samples, limiting wider use.
-Incorporating high-quality anomaly descriptions enhances comprehensive understanding and facilitates practical applications, such as generating training data through simulated anomalous images.
-AnomalyGPT \cite{gu2023anomalygpt} designs an MMLS-based image decoder to create an anomaly map and employs prompt embedding for fine-tuning.
+\underline{\textsl{Adding high-quality anomaly description.}} Most existing MAD methods only provide anomaly scores and require manual thresholds to differentiate between normal and abnormal samples, limiting wider use.
+Incorporating high-quality anomaly descriptions can enhance understanding and facilitate practical applications.
+AnomalyGPT \cite{gu2023anomalygpt} designs an MMLS-based image decoder for anomaly mapping and employs prompt embedding for fine-tuning.
 It supports multi-turn dialogues and exhibits impressive few-shot in-context learning capabilities.
-However, AnomalyGPT fails to utilize the vision comprehension capacity of MMLS.
+Yet, it underutilizes MMLS's vision comprehension potential.
 Myriad~\cite{li2023myriad} addresses this by skillfully incorporating domain knowledge into embeddings, aligning vision-language features, and introducing an Expert Perception module.
-This module embeds prior knowledge from vision experts as tokens intelligible to LLMs, ensuring precise anomaly detection with detailed descriptions, including the anomaly location, type, and explanation of the judgment.
+This module embeds prior knowledge from vision experts as tokens intelligible to LLMs, ensuring precise AD with detailed descriptions, including the anomaly location, type, and explanation of the judgment.